Kimball Weather Forecast For The Week Ahead - News Break

 Monday, May 31

-Chance light rain then slight chance t-storms in the day; while partly cloudy during night
+Chance rain showers then slight chance showers and thunderstorms in the day; while partly cloudy during night

 - Light wind